Resources

 General

-• Use an advanced power strip to prevent phantom power
+• Use smart power strips that prevent phantom power usage

 Electronic devices can still pull electricity when turned off but plugged in.
 The average U.S. household spends $100 per year to power devices that are “off.”
-Unplug electronics devices such as computers, cell phone chargers, and small appliances when not in use or utilize an advanced power strip to completely disconnect the power supply from the source to avoid wasting energy.
+Unplug electronics devices such as computers, cell phone chargers, and small appliances when not in use or utilize an advanced power strip to completely disconnect the power supply from the source to avoid wasting energy and promote energy conservation.

-• Do you have a garage/workshop equipment, compressed air for tire filling, medical equipment such as oxygen tank, an Level 1 EV Charger, etc.?
+• Learn more about how much energy garage/workshop equipment, compressed air tire inflator, medical equipment such as an oxygen tank, and a Level 1 EV Charger uses

 These can all add to your electric bill, and individual metering may help you better understand what each piece of equipment uses.
 Efficiency Smart offers a free meter loan program if you want to learn more about your equipment’s electricity usage.